qualisign/optipulse.github.io/whitepaper.md

 </div>
 </div>

-Mesh Market: A Web 3.0 Platform for Decentralizing Resources
+Mesh Market: A Platform for Decentralizing Resources on the Blockchain

 With Mesh Market, you can:
 -   get cheaper, better internet service